What is Bradford Doulas?

 - Accompanying as a birth partner

-- Keeping active, using birthing balls, massage techniques and encourage physically and emotionally
+- Keeping active, using birthing balls, using massage techniques, and encouraging physically and emotionally

 - Help in creating a calming and relaxing birthing environment